saramoohead/cv/README.md

 - Got mentioned in the Guardian for Apple-banner-featured iBooks Author product: https://itunes.apple.com/gb/book/maggot-moon-multi-touch-edition/id557942824?mt=11

 ## Other skills
-Prior to becoming a software enginner, I worked in children's book publishing for 13 years.
+Prior to becoming a software engineer, I worked in children's book publishing.
 I work effectively with senior management to find solutions within budget, and communicate with respect and compassion with creatives (writers, designers, illustrators).
 The editor's job is to coordinate between the business and the ideas - and I've done it successfully over 200 times, making me an ideal developer who can balance customer and business needs in the code I deliver.

 People compare editing someone's book to writing on their skin, so I'm well-versed in diplomacy, negotiation, prioritising change and searching for what people are really trying to say.
 Editing also requires outrageous attention to detail and picking through lines and lines of text - just like code.
 I love to combine seemingly unrelated ideas into something new - two such creations have generated revenue of over £1 million.